sul-dlss-labs/wolfcon-2024-ai-workshop/exploring-llms/prompt-engineering.md

 outputs a few times until you have a result that meets your needs.

-How you construct your prompt will also impact aspects of the model's output, like accuracy and verbosity or if you want to customize the style of the output.
-Together, a set of techniques and approaches for constructing prompts is collective called prompt engineering.
+How you construct your prompt will also impact aspects of the model's output, like accuracy, verbosity, or style customization.
+Together, a set of techniques and approaches for constructing prompts is collectively called prompt engineering.

-In Anthropic's Prompt Engineering Guide, they suggest the before you begin applying specific prompt engineering techniques, you have a clear definition of success criteria for your use case, ways to empirically test those criteria, and a first draft of your prompt.[^ANTHROPIC]
+In Anthropic's Prompt Engineering Guide, they suggest that before you begin applying specific prompt engineering techniques, you have a clear definition of success criteria for your use case, ways to empirically test those criteria, and a first draft of your prompt.[^ANTHROPIC]

 ## Popular Prompt Engineering Techniques
+Let's explore some popular prompt engineering techniques in detail.

 ### Zero Shot
-In a zero-shot prompt, ask the LLM perform a task that the LLM has not been explicitly trained on but is dependent on the LLM general knowledge and understanding of the language based on it's training data.
+In a Zero-Shot prompt, ask the LLM perform a task that the LLM has not been explicitly trained on but is dependent on the LLM general knowledge and understanding of the language based on its training data.

 **Example**: Please translate this sentence into Spanish, "The 2024 Summer Olympics are being held in France".

-The LLM likely hasn't been trained on translating this exact sentence but uses it's general understanding and translation patterns to provide a response.
+The LLM likely hasn't been trained on translating this exact sentence but uses its general understanding and translation patterns to provide a response.

 ### Including Examples or Multishot Prompting